iggual/AetherWorld/README.md

 ## Features

+- **Tesla-Inspired Innovations**: Cutting-edge technologies inspired by Nikola Tesla.
 - **Levitation Technology**: Advanced systems that keep the islands afloat.
-- **Vibrational Medicine**: Healing practices that use sound and vibration.
 - **Light Fusion**: Techniques that manipulate light for various purposes.
-- **Tesla-Inspired Innovations**: Cutting-edge technologies inspired by Nikola Tesla.
 - **Natural Healing Systems**: Methods that harness the power of nature.
+- - **Vibrational Medicine**: Healing practices that use sound and vibration.
 - **Quantum Integration**: Technologies that incorporate quantum mechanics.
 - **Spiritual Advancement**: Practices that promote spiritual growth and enlightenment.